-Each Director receives \$60,000 (plus an additional \$5,000 for serving as a committee chairman) per year compensation from the Company plus \$2,000 for each board and board committee meeting (including meetings concerning nominations and management succession planning) attended, together with the expenses, if any, of such attendance.
+Each non-employee Director receives \$60,000 (plus an additional \$10,000 for serving as a committee chairman) per year compensation from the Company plus \$2,000 for each board and board committee meeting (including meetings concerning nominations and management succession planning) attended, together with the expenses, if any, of such attendance.
+In addition, commencing in December 2005, each non-employee Director receives an annual grant of 350 shares of Class B Common Stock.
+The December 2005 grants for services rendered during 2005 were fully vested at grant.
+Commencing in 2006, such grants will be made on the date of the annual meeting of shareholders to each non-employee Director who is re-elected or first elected to the Board, subject to forfeiture if the Director's service terminates prior to the date of the next regularly scheduled annual meeting of shareholders.
 The Company and all current Directors (other than Messrs.
 Powers and Ratcliffe) have entered into an agreement to defer receipt of all or a portion of such fees pursuant to a deferred compensation agreement providing for payment of the fees in stock units (each stock unit consisting of one share each of the Company's Class A Common Stock and Class B Common Stock), subject to certain terms and conditions of the Deferred Plan for Directors under which the fees are deferred, upon their termination of service as Directors of the Company.
+Messrs.
+Edwards and McNally no longer defer such fees having exceeded the stock ownership expectations as described in the Guidelines.
 Dividend equivalents are paid on the stock units and are converted into additional stock units.
-Certain provisions of the deferred compensation program do not take effect until the occurrence of certain "Change of Control" events, as defined in the plan.
+Certain provisions of the Deferred Plan for Directors do not take effect until the occurrence of certain "Change of Control" events, as defined in the plan.
 After the occurrence of a Change of Control event, the plan may not be amended without the prior written consent of an affected participant and no termination of the plan shall have the effect of reducing any benefits accrued under the plan prior to such termination.
 Further, in the event of a Change of Control, any stock unit credited to a Director's account shall be immediately converted into a right to receive cash and shall thereafter be treated in all respects as part of such Director's cash account.
-Following a Change of Control, unless a Director has already confirmed his election to receive installment payments, the cash account will be paid out in one lump sum on the earlier to occur of (x) the 30th day after the date the Director retires or otherwise separates from service with the Board, if such retirement or separation occurs after January 1 but before November 1 of any calendar year and (v) the January 1 of the year following the Director's retirement or separation from service.
-In addition, in the event that any Directors confirm their elections to receive payment of their cash and/or stock unit accounts in installment payments, the Company will establish a grantor trust for the purpose of holding assets in respect of the Company's obligations to make payments, after a Change of Control, to any Directors who elect to receive installment payments.
+Following a Change of Control, unless a Director has already confirmed his election to receive installment payments, the cash account will be paid out in one lump sum on the earlier to occur of (x) the 30th day after the date the Director retires or otherwise separates from service with the Board, if such retirement or separation occurs after January 1 but before November 1 of any calendar year and (y) the January 1 of the year following the Director's retirement or separation from service.
+In addition, in the event that any Directors confirm their elections to receive payment of their cash and/or stock unit accounts in installment payments, the Deferred Plan for Directors requires the Company to establish a grantor trust for the purpose of holding assets in respect of the Company's obligations to make payments, after a Change of Control, to any Directors who elect to receive installment payments.
+The Company has established a grantor trust to secure the benefits to be provided under the Deferred Plan for Directors or the retirement plan for Directors (discussed below).